An Interacting System and Environment with Prior Correlations Plus Local Operations Can Mimic Uncorrelated Evolution: Repeated Measurements

 The derivative is given by

-which is strictly positive for $k \geq 2$ and $0 < \epsilon <1$.
+which is strictly positive for $k \geq 2$ and $0 < \epsilon' <1$.
 Therefore, repeated measurements always cause the function $h(\epsilon')$ to increase for all $\epsilon'$-values.
 We also calculate $h$ at the end points to obtain $h(0) = 2$ and $h(1) = 2^k$, which means that $2 = h(0) < h(\epsilon') < h(1) = 2^k$ for $0 < \epsilon' < 1$.
-We conclude our proof with the last case of $k = 1$, and show that $h(\epsilon') = 2$ for all $\epsilon'$.
-This satisfies Eq. \ref{Eq.Equivalent_Equality} as expected.
+For the remaining case $k=1$, we have $h(\epsilon') = 2$ for all $\epsilon'$, and Eq.~\eqref{Eq.Equivalent_Equality} is satisfied trivially.
 Therefore, repeated measurements cannot be simulated by a single measurement unless they represent a series of the same projective measurement.
 For the purposes of this paper, we restrict our analysis to single measurements.